 Our directors are elected at each annual meeting of shareholders and hold office for staggered three-year terms.
-Our Nominating and Corporate Governance Committee ("NCG Committee") considers and chooses nominees for our Board with the primary goal of presenting a well-qualified slate of candidates who will serve the interests of our Company and our shareholders, taking into account the attributes of each candidate's professional skillset and credentials, as well as gender, age, ethnicity and personal background.
+Our NCG Committee considers and chooses nominees for our Board with the primary goal of presenting a well-qualified slate of candidates who will serve the interests of our Company and our shareholders, taking into account the attributes of each candidate's professional skillset and credentials, as well as gender, age, ethnicity and personal background.
 In evaluating nominees, our NCG Committee reviews each candidate's background and assesses each candidate's independence, skills, experience and expertise based upon a number of factors.
 We seek directors with the highest professional and personal ethics, integrity and character that have experience at the governance and policy-making level in their respective fields.
 Our NCG Committee reviews the professional background of each candidate to determine whether each candidate has the appropriate experience and ability to effectively make important decisions as a member on our Board.
 Our NCG Committee also determines whether a candidate's skills and experience complement and enhance the collective skills and experience of our existing Board members.
+If Proposal 4 (approval of the Charter Amendment) is approved, directors will remain on the Board until the term of such director's Class expires and will then be elected annually.

 We are committed to ensuring that female and minority candidates are among the pool of individuals from which new Board nominees are selected.
-During Fiscal 2019 and 2020, we further advanced this objective by appointing to our Board two female candidates and a male candidate, all from a diverse background.
+Starting in October of 2018 and continuously since then, we have steadily advanced this objective by appointing to our Board a number of candidates, all of whom are from diverse backgrounds and a majority of whom have been female candidates.
+As of the date of this report, the majority of our Board is comprised of female and diverse background members.